Evan-Coleman/Navius/docs/roadmaps/10-developer-experience.md

 - Developers can run the complete system locally with one command
 - Code changes are reflected quickly during development
 - Error messages provide actionable guidance
-- Production issues can be diagnosed efficiently
+- Development issues can be diagnosed efficiently
 - Security testing can be performed effectively in development
 - New developers can be onboarded in less than one day